eBay/ebayui-core/CONTRIBUTING.md

 Execute `yarn start` to start the local web server at [http://localhost:3000](http://localhost:3000).
 This is a quick method to run and debug code, but it will only work in modern browsers since it does not include transpilation.

-For debugging older browsers, the demo can be run against transpiled source code via `yarn start:dist`.
+For debugging older browsers, the demo can be run against transpiled source code via `yarn start:prod`.

 ### Tests